Vaccine equity: Vaccine messaging

-It is important to be aware of and address issues such as medical disparities, abuse, neglect, and disinformation that may affect communities.
+It is important to be aware of and address issues such as health disparities, abuse, neglect, and disinformation that may affect communities.
 Disinformation tends to thrive under conditions of confusion, distrust and disenfranchisement.
 Countering disinformation is not just a matter of presenting facts and figures.
 People need to feel heard and their concerns need to be considered.

+Misinformation about vaccines has been identified as another barrier to vaccine uptake.
+Exposure to unverified or misleading claims has been associated with declines in vaccination intent and confidence.
+Such disinformation, whether disseminated by news outlets or posted on social media, may affect individuals' willingness to get vaccinated and can influence the effectiveness of vaccination programs.

+Language barriers are also an important factor in vaccine equity and public health communication.
+In the United States, individuals who reported higher English proficiency were more likely to have received the HPV vaccine, which may reflect the interventions and awareness campaigns that have predominantly targeted English speaking populations.
+Communities where English is not the primary language showed lower HPV vaccination rates, highlighting the potential role of language barriers in vaccinations.
+These findings underscore the potential importance of providing health communication in different languages to support equitable access to HPV vaccinations.

 Geographical distributions

 Migrant populations

 Migrants and refugees in Europe and other regions face multiple difficulties in obtaining vaccinations and are often under-vaccinated compared with host populations.
 People arriving from Africa, Eastern Europe, the Eastern Mediterranean, and Asia are more likely to have incomplete or delayed vaccination.
 Recently arrived refugees, migrants, and asylum seekers are less likely to be fully vaccinated than longer-term residents from the same communities.
 Those with limited contact with healthcare services, no citizenship, or lower income are also more likely to be under-vaccinated.

 Barriers to vaccination among migrants include language and literacy challenges, limited understanding of entitlements to vaccination, concerns about side effects, and gaps in health professionals' knowledge of relevant vaccination guidelines.
 Structural and legal factors—such as lack of documentation, fixed address, or healthcare registration—also restrict access.
 These barriers can be reduced through tailored communication, clear policies, community engagement, and vaccination offered in accessible local settings.

 Evidence from systematic reviews indicates that these challenges are not limited to Europe.
 Across regions, ethnic minority and migrant populations have faced persistent structural, informational, and trust-related barriers to COVID-19 vaccine access, highlighting the importance of inclusive communication and equitable delivery systems.